Pylons/pyramid/docs/designdefense.rst

     The user interface waits for further user interactions, which restarts the cycle.

-To be honest, it seems as if someone edited this Wikipedia definition, tortuously couching concepts in the most generic terms possible in order to account for the use of the term "MVC" by current web frameworks.
+To the author, it seems as if someone edited this Wikipedia definition, tortuously couching concepts in the most generic terms possible in order to account for the use of the term "MVC" by current web frameworks.
 I doubt such a broad definition would ever be agreed to by the original authors of the MVC pattern.
 But *even so*, it seems most "MVC" web frameworks fail to meet even this falsely generic definition.

 For example, do your templates (views) always query models directly as